-Hoosier Park Racing & Casino will highlight the 2014 harness racing season on Saturday, September 6 with Indiana’s finest trotters and pacers convening on Hoosier Park’s seven-eighths mile oval for the annual Hoosier Champions Night, the fourth of five rounds of $75,000 Indiana Sires Stakes finals.
-A total of 14 races have been established and after the dust settles, eight new Indiana Sires Stakes champions will be crowned.
-The first race will line up behind the starting gate at 5:15 p.m.
+Indiana’s finest trotters and pacers will be on display Friday, October 10 and Saturday, October 11 at Hoosier Park Racing & Casino for Hoosier Champions Night, the fifth and final round of the $75,000 Indiana Sires Stakes Finals.
+Each night, the Hoosier state will showcase its best two and three-year-old competitors and after the dust settles, eight new Indiana Sires Stakes champions will be crowned.
+The first race will line up behind the starting gate at 5:15 p.m. both nights.

 “Our Hoosier Champions Night has become a much-anticipated event among horseman and racing fans alike,” Hoosier Park’s Vice President and General Manager of Racing, Rick Moore noted.
 “The 2014 season has already exceeded my expectations and I am excited to offer racing fans another stellar night of racing.
 To have horses of this quality racing at Hoosier Park speaks volumes to where our racing program has come and where it is going.”